 But if you can't make it in winter, there are still plenty of things to do.
 Start with the Imperial Castle of Nuremberg, one of the largest in all of Europe.
 You can also visit Albrecht Dürer's House to learn about the artist's life and work.

 World ranking: 19

 Bottom Line: Hamburg, Germany

 This city calls itself "Die schönste Stadt der Welt" (the most beautiful city in the world).
-And it being my hometown, I certainly think they have a point.
+And we certainly think it's a contender for the title.
 Due to its location on the river Elbe, Hamburg has always been a trade center and a port.

 This brought with it wealth, beautiful buildings and a cosmopolitan outlook.
 With more bridges than Amsterdam and Venice together, the city is studded with two lakes, countless canals and a bustling harbor.

 Must-visits include the Elbphilharmonie, an architectural marvel and fabulous music venue, the Fischmarkt (you'll have to either stay up all Saturday night, or get up at 5 a.m. on Sunday morning, but it is worth it!) and the Rathaus square, especially in December for its Christmas market.

 If you can't resist, saunter down the Reeperbahn, the red-light district with its many bars.